John-Fixit/push-notification-service-package/README.md

 ### 📂 Step 2: Copy It Into Your Project

-Copy the contents of `sw.template.js` and paste it into `sw.js` file ou created in your project’s `public/` directory:
+Copy the contents of `sw.template.js` and paste it into `sw.js` file you created in your project’s `public/` directory:

 The `PushNotificationClient` is used to initialize and send notifications from the frontend.